 The whales usually swim offshore at various depths in the water, often in the midst of ice.
 Researchers have recently discovered that narwhals off the coast of Greenland come as close as a kilometre to glacier fronts that are calving (releasing large chunks of ice).
 The animals don't seem to be bothered by the noise that is created.

 Physical Features of the Animal

 An adult narwhal generally reaches 13 to 20 feet in length, not including the tusk.
 The males are usually longer than the females.
 Researchers say that males weigh up to 3500 to 4000 pounds while females weigh up to 2200 pounds.

 Narwhals have a mottled black and white appearance.
 Some individuals look darker than others.
 The underside of the whale's body is paler than the back and sides.
 Older individuals have a whiter body with less mottling.

 Other Body Features

-The narwhal's mouth has a curved shape, making the whale look as though it's always smiling.
-The whale has a ridge on the top of its body instead of a dorsal fin, which enables it to swim under ice easily.
+The narwhal's mouth has a curved shape, which makes the animal look as though it's always smiling.
+The whale has a ridge on the top of its body instead of a dorsal fin.
+This feature enables it to swim under ice easily.
 The beluga whale, the only other whale in the same family as the narwhal, also lives in the Arctic and has the same dorsal ridge.
-Both whales have a short snout, a flexible neck and a thick layer of blubber to keep them warm in their icy habitat.
-The blubber of a narwhal may be as much as four inches thick.
+Both whales have a short snout, a flexible neck, and a thick layer of blubber to keep them warm in their icy habitat.
+The blubber of a narwhal may be as thick as four inches.

 There is a lot that is unknown about narwhals.
 They don't survive in captivity.
 Other whales that have been studied are voluntary breathers.
 They have to consciously decide to breathe, unlike us.
 This means that the whales don't sleep in quite the same way that we do, since part of their brain must make the decision to surface for air.